If, for any reason, you no longer have a device that was registered for Duo two-factor authentication, you should deactivate it immediately.

 - You still have your old device with the Duo app installed

-Follow the instructions to request and use a passcode using the Duo mobile app installed on your old phone
+Follow the instructions to request and use a push notification using the Duo mobile app installed on your old phone

 How do I login to MIT services that leverage Duo two-factor authentication?.
-Your old device does not require a cellular or WiFi connection to do this.
+Your old device does not require a cellular connection to do this, but it will need to connect to wifi.

 - You have the same phone number on your new phone